artisticbones/growth/README.md

 #### Day 30
 I started to learn MVC tutorial,It is a design pattern we're going to follow when we design.Unlike the previous one,the code for this linked database does not need to do anything else,just control.
 * New site is http://120.79.133.21:8080/MVCTutorial/test.jsp
+#### Day 31
+On the basis of the last time I added the delete function,is still the use of MVC mode,but there is a problem ,success.jsp can not be automatically forwarded.I am trying to solve this problem.